 - We had no place to live once we got there and no budget for housing.

 - We had a 6 month old son.

+Bruce Furniture's doors officially opened in May of 1977.
+I still remember the very first customer who walked through the door and the first piece of merchandise we sold: $178 swivel rocker.
 It was a two-person operation for the first few years in Alliance.
-Donna and I did everything ourselves, working seven days a week with help of high school student to deliver in evenings.
+Donna and I did everything ourselves, working seven days a week with help of high school students to deliver in evenings.
 The fire still burned bright even though the challenges were many.
 Bruce Furniture was alive!